bgunson/onboardpi/obd/README.md

 }
 ```
 The `settings.json` file should be located wherever `server.py` is ran from.
 If testing the web application alongside the OBD server, then it should be located in the project root (back on directory) and ran as `python obd/server.py`.
 If just testing the OBD server the settings in `./tests/test_configs/settings.json` can be used but you will need to configure the environment variable `SETTINGS_DIR` to point to that file.
-Otherwise copy the template from `../web/data/app/settings.json` into this directory.
+Otherwise copy the template from `../web/data/app/settings.json` into this directory or run the web server first who will create one if it doesn't exist already.

 ## Testing